Louis-Aime/calendrical-javascript/README.md

 * Time options (hour, minute, second) handled "numeric" and "2-digit" in different ways.
 * You can use instantiated objects with  built-in or custom calendars.

-## Extra and custom calendars
+## Model and examples of extra and custom calendars

-With Cbcce for the calendrical computations, ExtDate for embedding in ordinary code, and ExtDateTimeFormat for a better control of display options, you can define custom calendars in a few lines.
+### customcalendarmodel.js
+This file has no .js code, but holds the JSDoc type definition of custom calendars handled by ExtDate and ExtDateTimeFormat.
+The detailed definition may be read in the *Global* section of the JSDoc generated documentation.

+### calendar.js
-The file **calendars.js** contains examples of calendars that are missing in Unicode's tools.
+Examples of calendars that are missing in Unicode's tools.

-### MilesianCalendar
+#### MilesianCalendar
 This exported class specifies the Milesian calendar as defined at www.calendriermilesien.org.
+The Milesian calendar organises the Gregorian year in 12 regular month, starting at the nothern Winter solstice.

-### GregorianCalendar
+#### GregorianCalendar
 This exported class defines the same calendar as *iso8601*, i.e. the Gregorian proleptic calendar.
 However:
 * the years follow the algebraic notation: years are signed numbers, and year 0 means 1 B.C.;
-* you can display week data conforming to iso8601, and you can specify a date giving the ISO 8601 week coordinates;
+* you can display week data conforming to ISO 8601, and you can specify a date giving the ISO 8601 week coordinates;
-* dates are displayed using CLDR's definition, except for eras.
+* dates are displayed using CLDR's definition, except for eras which are never displayed.

-### JulianCalendar
+#### JulianCalendar
-This exported class defines the Julian calendar.
+This exported class defines the Julian calendar, which is not defined by Unicode.

-### WesternCalendar
+#### WesternCalendar
 This exported class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
-The author specifies the switching date at instatiation.
+The author specifies the switching date at class instatiation.

-### FrenchRevCalendar
+#### FrenchRevCalendar
 This exported class defines the calendar used under the French revolution, with the week replaced by the decade.
 This version uses a specific solar intercalation algorithm.
 This calendar conforms to the civil French calendar used from 1793 to 1805.

-## Exported objects usage
+## Extended objects usage
 See JSDoc generated documentation at https://louis-aime.github.io/calendrical-javascript/.
-Here are details kept about some classes.
+Details given here follow a logical order rather than alphabetical.

 ### ExtDate: class
 Extends the Date object with the flavour of Temporal proposal, using custom calendars.
 All method of the Date object are also available. **Notice** : with the built-in methods, the figure that represents the month begins with 0, with the extended ones, it begins with 1.